Odia language: Grammar

 Odia retains most of the cases of Sanskrit, though the nominative and vocative have merged (both without a separate marker), as have the accusative and dative.
 There are three genders (masculine, feminine and neuter) and two grammatical numbers (singular and plural).
-However, there are no grammatical genders.
-The usage of gender is semantic, i.e. to differentiate male members of a class from female members.
-There are three true tenses (present, past and future), others being formed with auxiliaries.
+The usage of gender is semantic (a bit like in English), i.e. to differentiate male members of a class from female members.
+There are three tenses coded via affixes (i.e., present, past and future), others being expressed via auxiliaries.

 Writing system

 The Odia language uses the Odia script (also known as the Kalinga script).
 It is a Brahmic script used to write primarily the Odia language and others like Sanskrit and several minor regional languages.
 The script has developed over nearly 1000 years, with the earliest trace of the script being dated to 1051 AD.

 Odia is a syllabic alphabet, or an abugida, wherein all consonants have an inherent vowel.
 Diacritics (which can appear above, below, before, or after the consonant they belong to) are used to change the form of the inherent vowel.
 When vowels appear at the beginning of a syllable, they are written as independent letters.
 Also, when certain consonants occur together, special conjunct symbols are used to combine the essential parts of each consonant symbol.

 The curved appearance of the Odia script is a result of the practice of writing on palm leaves, which have a tendency to tear if too many straight lines are used.

+Karani Script (Odia: କରଣୀ ଲିପି) is a traditional script used primarily in Odisha, India, for administrative and literary purposes during the medieval and early modern periods.
+Named after the Karana scribes (the traditional writer caste of Odisha), the script was predominantly used in the royal courts and temples, especially for writing on palm leaf manuscripts.
+It is a cursive form derived from the Odia script, developed to enable faster writing with a stylus or pen.
+The Karani script is characterized by its flowing, connected style, making it distinct from the formal printed Odia script.
+Though no longer in widespread use, it remains an important part of Odisha’s manuscript heritage and is preserved in temple records, historical documents, and museum collections.